alpivonka/Getting-And-Cleaning-Data/CookBook.md

 <li>value</li>
 </ol>

+The Narrow/tall columns were obtain by using gather(data, coltype,values,-subject_id,-activity), taking all the columns except subject_id and activity and then performing a seperate and splitting coltype into three new columns of type, stat and axis.

+Through talking with other and my own work on this assignment I have found that Wide Tidy data is good for calculations and Tall Tidy data is good for presentation/summaries/graphs.

+I would assume that one would work to get data into a Wide Tidy state, perform any calculations needed and then utilize a Tall Tidy data set for presentation purposes.

-at the end the end user will see the following messages to indicate the application has finished its work:
+At the end of the applcation the user will see the following messages to indicate the application has finished its work:

 [1] "Done recordinng wide data tidywide"